 Dr. Schramm has taken an active role in Girl Scouting, developing a scientific workshop for the GSNC in collaboration with St. John’s University to promote the Girl Scout’s STEM (Science, Technology, Engineering, and Mathematics) initiative.
 In the last 3 years, over three hundred and fifty Girl Scouts from Nassau County, from Daisies to Ambassadors, have participated in the workshop held at St. John’s University.

-Recently, Dr. Schramm has moved to Garden City, with her husband Michael and her daughters Hailey, aged 7, and Gabriella, aged 4.
-Dr. Schramm is a Brownie Troop Co-Leader for Hailey’s Troop and hoping to volunteer as a Daisy Troop Leader for Gabriella next year.
+Dr. Laura Schramm lives in Garden City with her husband Michael and her daughters Hailey and Gabriella, Dr. Schramm is a Co-Leader for Hailey’s Troop and a Troop Leader for Gabriella's Troop.

 Barbara Murphy Schwaner

 Barbara Murphy Schwaner is a Licensed Clinical Social Worker and Board Certified Diplomate.
 Ms. Schwaner graduated from the Adelphi University School of Social Work and the Child and Adolescent Psychotherapy program of the New York School for Psychoanalytic Psychotherapy and Psychoanalysis and has a private practice in Mineola.